Frans Mortelmans was born on the 1st of may 1865, as the eldest son of 6 children.

-Initially father Karel Mortelmans prefered his son Frans would study music and therefor bought him a piano.
+Initially father Karel Mortelmans (printer in Antwerp) prefered his son Frans would study music and therefor bought him a piano.
 Buth it was his second son, Lodewijk, who occupied the piano and exchanged drawingschool for musicschool.
 That’s how Frans became the famous flower painter and Lodewijk the famous composer.

 He was a painter who "painted" in the full sense of the word.
 After 15 years of study at the Royal Academy of Fine Arts in Antwerp with Luc Schaefels amongst others, he starts his professional life.

-As his brother Lodewijk, Frans becomes a member of the artistic circle De Scalden (founded in Antwerp (1889-1914) and presided by Jules Baetes).
-He participates actively at the expositions organised to promote all kind of art forms.
+As his brother Lodewijk, Frans becomes a member of the artistic circle De Scalden (1889-1914) (founded in Antwerp and presided by Jules Baetes).
+He participates actively at the expositions organised to promote all kind of artistic forms.
 Frans is also member of the circle De Distel.
-As from 1889, he shows his works at different expositions in Belgium.
+As from 1889, he shows his paintings at different expositions and salons in Belgium.

 Frans Mortelmans is one of the few artists who sells his work in Belgium and abroad.
 He makes a trip to the Scandinavian countries with a full load of paintings, and sells them all.